 Once brain cells are damaged or destroyed, they are not able to regenerate.
 However, with appropriate rehabilitation, other areas of the brain are sometimes able to take over those tasks.
 Long-term rehabilitation can be expensive.

 Recovering damages to help pay for medical expenses and future medical costs can be complex.
 The at-fault party’s insurance company is not focused on providing the accident victim with the necessary compensation to cover their costs.
 Instead, they’re focused on protecting their bottom line.

 An experienced and skilled Sacramento brain injury lawyer can provide you and your family the necessary advantage you need to fight for your rights and the maximum compensation you deserve.
 Insurance companies have experienced attorneys working for them to protect their financial assets.
 You should, too.

 Contact Tiemann Law Firm for Help Today

 If you were injured in a truck accident that was not your fault, you might be owed compensation to cover your costs.
 However, moderate or severe traumatic brain injury often leaves the victim and their family struggling to recover.
 The Tiemann Law Firm team is here to provide you with the legal support you need to recover compensation for the injury you suffered that wasn’t your fault.
-Call our office today at (916) 999-9000 for your free consultation and case evaluation with one of our experienced brain injury attorneys.
+Call our office today at (916) 999-9000, or contact us online for your free consultation and case evaluation with one of our experienced brain injury attorneys.